 Unless you can show good reason for not having followed the family dispute resolution requirement, non-compliance can result in serious cost consequences.
 There are only several exceptions to this requirement that excuse you from having to file a certificate from a family dispute resolution practitioner.
 The major exception is where the court finds that there has been or is a risk of abuse or family violence of the child.
 While there are several other exceptions, keep in mind that should you fail to comply with this requirement, it could cost you.

-As part of the push to get families to reach agreements with regard to parenting issues without resorting to litigation, the government introduced both Family Relationship Centres and a Family Relationship Advice Line.
+As part of the push to get families to reach agreements with regard to parenting issues without resorting to litigation, the government introduced both Family Relationship Centers and a Family Relationship Advice Line.
 Both programs are government sanctioned and designed to encourage parties to resolve disputes and enter into parenting plans.

-The purpose of the Family Relationship Centres (FRCs) is to allow parents to reach workable arrangements for their children with the help of FRC staff.
+The purpose of the Family Relationship Centers (FRCs) is to allow parents to reach workable arrangements for their children with the help of FRC staff.
 The staff members are not only trained with how to give advice concerning disputes, but also are trained in identifying issues of family violence and abuse.
 Furthermore, while the staff does not administer legal advice, it has the ability to place parties in communication with Legal Aid and private practitioners to obtain the legal advice they need.

 The Family Advice Line is available from 8 am to 8 pm Monday through Friday, 10 am to 4 pm on Saturdays and can be reached at 1800 050 321.
 Not only is this service available to the parents, but also is available for grandparents, stepparents, children and friends.